goswinr/Rhino.Scripting/README.md

 ## How about the dynamic types and optional parameters from VBScript and Python?
-Many RhinoScript functions take variable types of input parameters.\
+Many RhinoScript functions take variable types of input parameters.<br>
-This is implemented with method overloads.\
+This is implemented with method overloads.<br>
-Many RhinoScript functions have optional parameters.\
+Many RhinoScript functions have optional parameters.<br>
-These are also implemented as optional method parameters.\
+These are also implemented as optional method parameters.<br>
-Many RhinoScript functions are getters and setters at the same time.\
+Many RhinoScript functions are getters and setters at the same time.<br>
-Depending on if an argument is provided or not, the function acts as a getter or setter.\
+Depending on if an argument is provided or not, the function acts as a getter or setter.<br>
 This is also implemented with method overloads.

 ### Example
 For example `rs.ObjectLayer` can be called in several ways:

-`rs.ObjectLayer(guid)` To get the layer of one object, returns a string.\
+`rs.ObjectLayer(guid)` To get the layer of one object, returns a string.<br>
-`rs.ObjectLayer(guid, string)` To set the layer of one object (fails if layer does not exist), no return value.\
+`rs.ObjectLayer(guid, string)` To set the layer of one object (fails if layer does not exist), no return value.<br>
-`rs.ObjectLayer(guid, string, createLayerIfMissing = true )` To set the layer of one object, and create the layer if it does not exist yet, no return value.\
+`rs.ObjectLayer(guid, string, createLayerIfMissing = true )` To set the layer of one object, and create the layer if it does not exist yet, no return value.<br>
-`rs.ObjectLayer(list of guids, string)` To set the layer of several objects (fails if layer does not exist), no return value.\
+`rs.ObjectLayer(list of guids, string)` To set the layer of several objects (fails if layer does not exist), no return value.<br>
-`rs.ObjectLayer(list of guids, string, createLayerIfMissing = true )` To set the layer of several objects, and create the layer if it does not exist yet, no return value.\
+`rs.ObjectLayer(list of guids, string, createLayerIfMissing = true )` To set the layer of several objects, and create the layer if it does not exist yet, no return value.<br>

 These are implemented with 3 overloads and  `Optional` and `DefaultParameterValue` parameters:
 ```fsharp